Masaki Sumitani: Hard Gay

 Sumitani's supposed homosexuality was exposed as a gimmick when he was caught in the midst of a date with Japanese actress and swimsuit model Anna Suzuki, whom he has since married.
 He has been criticised for his stereotypical depiction of gay men and for building a career on using bizarre and extreme antics to "parody" a social minority.
-A spokesperson for the Hokkaido Sexual Minority Association Sapporo Meeting, a support group for gay, lesbian and transgender people, has said: "Hard Gay’s acceptance by the Japanese public shows me that there is a strong tendency here to see homosexuality as something to be laughed at.
+A spokesperson for the Hokkaido Sexual Minority Association Sapporo Meeting, a support group for gay, lesbian and transgender people, has said: "Hard Gay's acceptance by the Japanese public shows me that there is a strong tendency here to see homosexuality as something to be laughed at.
 That is sad."

 He then announced that he would start to reappear on television as Masaki Sumitani instead of Razor Ramon HG.
-His first reappearance as Masaki Sumitani was April 18, 2008, in a theatrical production of the jidaigeki take, HAKANA.
+His first reappearance as Masaki Sumitani was April 18, 2008, in a theatrical production of the jidaigeki take, Hakana.

-Prior to his transition back to television comedy, Sumitani revealed that during his hiatus between his career-ending wrestling injury and his impending TV return that he has fallen on hard times and has been making the equivalent of $70 USD a month.
+Prior to his transition back to television comedy, Sumitani revealed that during his hiatus between his career-ending wrestling injury and his impending TV return that he has fallen on hard times and has been making the equivalent of US$70 a month.
 He is planning to reinvent himself because he does not want to go down in Japanese television history as a "one-hit wonder".
 Whether this entails a new neta (comic hook) for his HG character or a brand new character altogether for Sumitani remains to be seen.

 Sumitani once reprised his role as Hard Gay for a teaser for the video game Devil's Third.
 Unlike his early appearances, he wears a suit but retains his signature cap and glasses.